Canvas Covered Head Forms Are Known As: Complete Guide

 Trim With Precision

 Once the hat has taken its final form, use a pair of sharp fabric scissors or a rotary cutter for clean cuts.
-Consider this: for brims, a small, flexible ruler (often called a “hat ruler”) helps you achieve an even edge.
+Here's the thing — for brims, a small, flexible ruler (often called a “hat ruler”) helps you achieve an even edge.
 If you’re working with felt, a hot‑knife cutter can give you a smooth, professional finish.

 Add the Finishing Band